hseligson1/kustomize-gitops-example/README.md

 service/staging-demo configured
 deployment.apps/staging-the-deployment configured
 ```
-To inspect the deployment and whether it's READY, you can execute the command:
+To inspect the deployment and confirm whether or not it's READY, you can execute the command:

 `kubectl get deployment staging-the-deployment`